dotlang/language/Enhancements.md

 This depends on how `=` operator is implemented for `int`.
 We expect it to `copy` value of x.
 To make `y` refer to the same thing, `int y = x.ref()` which will return the x reference.
 In this case `y++` will change value of x. x.ref may return `this`.

+N - Can we have abstract methods?
+Can we do this so that compiler can write some call address at compile time? suppose that we implement A's methods in B which contains an instance of A. What happens if in B's constructor we call A's constructor which calls some not-implemented methods which have body in B?
+With adding each new feature, we are adding a set of cons and pros.
+Pro: Makes sense, can be used to implement some of design patterns.
+Con: Language will be harder to learn, can be implemented using function pointer, I prefer a simple orth language rather than a bloated language.
+Needs runtime method finding.
+This may lead to need for protected methods. we should simulate protected by composing public methods.
+This can be done if we assume methods as function pointers which are read/write.
+This adds no new notation.
+`obj.method1 = this._mymethod;` or `obj.method1 = (x) -> (x+1);`.
+But this will have a lot of implications.
+Pro: same behavior for field and method. read/write is defined for both of them.
+So for fields we can read/write, for methods we can read/write/invoke. read by `x` write by `x=value` invoke by `x()`.
+Who can write for methods? everybody? which methods can get values? all or only empty methods? can we add new methods? definitely not. if we say, only empty methods can be overwritten, this is not orth and general. but if everyone can change methods, then? is it bad? this is limited to object instances. but can we handle protected?
+How will this new method access private members of the class?
+This will add to the confusion.
+We can implement abstract method by using fps.

+N - If we compose X and define empty method A which exists in X too, the X method will be hidden from outer world and is only accessible by container object using `this.Xobj.Amethod` syntax.
+This is the natural behavior but also we can define appropriate interfaces for expose.

+N - Ability to call input-less methods (property) without `()` `int age() { return this._data; }`
+`int x = obj.age;`
+Note: This will interfer with notation of having methods as fields (ability to set method values at runtime to provide implementation for methods). `auto x = obj.age` what is type of x? is it int or is it a function pointer which returns int?